SharadaSrinivasan/sharsrinivasan-website/content/talk/usaid-2018.md

 event: USAID Digital Development Tuesdays
 event_url:
 location: Washington, D.C.
-summary: Sharada Srinivasan presented work from 1 World Connected pertaining to design of telemedicine systems, based on her fieldwork in Maewo, Vanuatu
+summary: Presented work from 1 World Connected pertaining to design of telemedicine systems, based on fieldwork in Maewo, Vanuatu

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.